-Patricia Brown, Lucy Pawlowski (Good friend), Richard Brown (Granddad), Lee Brown (Husband)
+Patricia Brown, Lucy Pawlowski (Good friend), Richard Brown (Grandad), Lee Brown (Husband)

-I was invited to his family home which was located on a hundred acres of citrus groves.
+I was invited to his family’s home which was located on a hundred acres of Florida citrus groves.
 We drove up a long, dirt driveway which opened up to a plantation.
-In the middle of it was a hundred year old “Old Florida” style home with a wrap around porch.
-Being a girl who grew up in Miami, this looked like something out of a Norman Rockwell painting.
+In the middle of it was a hundred-year-old “Old Florida” style home with a wrap around porch.
+Being a girl who grew up in Miami, this looked like something out of a Norman Rockwell painting to me.

-My husband’s mother had grown up in this home followed by my husband and his siblings.
+My husband’s mother had grown up in this same home, followed by my husband and his siblings.
 IT WAS GENERATIONAL!
 It seemed like I had stepped onto the set of “The Waltons” and I could almost hear John-Boy saying, “Goodnight, Mary Ellen.”

 I could tell there were a lot of people there that day and I thought, “They didn’t have to do all of this just for me!”
 They didn’t… I quickly learned that the Browns loved having family and friends and anyone else who wanted to join, over for cookouts.
 The Browns are known for their amazing food and southern hospitality and one of my favorite goodies that Mr. Brown prepares, is his yummy peanut brittle!

 Granddad Brown says you need a heavy, thick bottom pan with a handle.
 He says you can rent his for $100.00.

 Turn the burner on high, place the pot on burner and add sugar immediately.